As Khyber Pass demolitions get preponed to Sept 15, residents decry decision

 The Land & Development Office (L&DO), of the Ministry of Housing and Urban Affairs, began a demolition drive on July 13 that displaced over 250 families from the area.
 However, on July 31.

-July, residents received a judgment from the Delhi HC after an appeal on humanitarian grounds, which granted them two months more to vacate the premises.
+However, on July 31, residents received a judgment from the Delhi HC after an appeal on humanitarian grounds, which granted them two months more to vacate the premises.

-However, inexplicably.
-On September 3, 2024, Justice Sanjeev Narula of the Delhi HC ordered a revised date after considering a fresh application by the L&DO.
+However, inexplicably on September 3, 2024, Justice Sanjeev Narula of the Delhi HC ordered a revised date after considering a fresh application by the L&DO.
 This application argued that the court’s order “has been partly carried out…while a majority of encroachers have already vacated the subject land, some of them, including the petitioners herein, still remain in occupation of the land as they have been granted protection from this Court till September 30, 2024.”

 The court has ruled in favour of this argument, asserting that “the affidavits of 104 out of 122 residents have been filed.
 Accordingly, it is directed that the hutments of the residents whose affidavits have not been filed, will not be protected by the order dated July 31, 2024 as modified.”